code-423n4/moonwell-bug-bounty/README.md

 ## Background on Moonwell

 Moonwell is an open lending, borrowing, and decentralized finance protocol built on Base, Optimism, Moonbeam and Moonriver.
 Moonwell's multichain design brings the world onchain with simple, yet powerful financial tools.
-This bug bounty program is focused on their smart contracts, website and app with a focus on preventing:
+This bug bounty program is focused on their smart contracts with a focus on preventing:
 - Loss of protocol or user funds
 - Smart contract vulnerabilities
 - Denial of service issues